Chapter Three (one & two below)

 Chapter Two (one is below)

 On the off chance anyone will ever read this I extend the story of the 36 VLH endeavor.
 Much has happened with the project and with this restorer.
 Someone put the seed in my mind that after all this effort you cant do just one!
 So I started three more.
 I have to agree this was a good idea as the benefits of all the study one must do really pay off on the next projects.
-The 36 is almost completed and I am very happy with the fit and finish to date and the mechanical operation of the wheels, brakes, drive train etc. I truly enjoy getting into the measuring, clearances, end floats etc. The thing I found very helpful is to remind myself that these fine bikes were assembled by hand and by the dozens and dozens per day.
-So by reverse engineering the assembly and reminding myself that no needed more than a few minutes or seconds to get through a certain assembly, I slow down and consider that until the order of sequence reveals itself.
+The 36 is almost completed and I am very happy with the fit and finish to date and the mechanical operation of the wheels, brakes, motor, trans and drive train etc. I truly enjoy getting into the measuring, clearances, end floats etc. The thing I found very helpful is to remind myself that these fine bikes were assembled by hand and by the dozens and dozens per day.
+So by reverse engineering the assembly and reminding myself that no one needed more than a few minutes or seconds to get through a certain assembly, I slow down and consider that until the order of sequence reveals itself.

 The first tip I could ever offer is to come to peace with that fact that nothing fits like a greased banana or drops perfectly into place.
 If it does (and very occasionally it does) its reason to go quickly to the beer fridge and have a mini celebration.
 In my experience your case of beer consumed this way will last a long long time.
 Nothing fits! not NOS, not OEM, hell pieces you just took off from the original assembly don’t go back on without a this or that.
 No point in giving up and buying a new one if you can get it, they don’t fit either!
 Armed with that info life gets more peaceful as you gather more and more tools and apparatus for the necessary chasing, filing, blending, molding and massaging that damn near every single assembly requires.
 No beating, no pounding or you will be singing the blues.
 No working around and over fine finishes without protecting them or you will be singing some more.
 Be very slow to use the red locktite, to final tighten certain nuts, screws etc and be very slow to put the lock washers on anything painted until its really truly the last time.
+Good to keep notes on anything not final tightened and check them off so you don’t wake up at night and take the started cover off the transmission you just finished to see if you tightened the counter shaft nut!
+Eh, hem, who would do something like that?

 I have a ton more to share and will be back soon with lots more pictures.